 This is called when the object's highlight status is removed by the mouse cursor moving off of the object.

 This is called when a message is set to the object, the arguments are id and data.
-The data is typically a dictionary in Python and a void or BaseContainer in C.O.F.F.E.E. containing the message structure/private information.
+The data is typically a dictionary in Python.
 See the SDK docs for an explanation of messages.

 This is called to allow you to draw directly into the Viewport using the passed argument bd (BaseDraw).